Delegated Information Provision: Beyond -shaped Persuasion

 The definitions of incentive-compatibility and maximality are as in the baseline model, and MIC experiments are without loss (see \Cref{appendix:mic_wlog}).
 Our price-theoretic characterization of incentive-compatibility (\Cref{lemma:price_function_IC}) remains applicable given the regularity assumption on $G$.
 In contrast, our characterization of MIC experiments as double censorship makes explicit use of $S$-shapedness of $G$ and, hence, does not apply here.

-At first sight, the extreme points of $\MPC(H)$ and MIC experiments may seem unrelated.
+At first sight, the extreme points of $\MPC(H)$ may seem unrelated to MIC experiments.
 The extreme point characterization reflects the feasibility constraints of being a mean-preserving contraction of $H$; in particular, the characterization is independent of preferences.
 In contrast, MIC experiments are precisely characterized by the experimenter's incentives to garble information.
 Nevertheless:

 \begin{theorem} Every MIC experiment is an extreme point of $\MPC(H)$. \end{theorem}

 Since \Cref{thm:general_extreme_points} shows that MIC experiments are extreme points of the \emph{entire} set $\MPC(H)$, the literature's characterization of the extreme points as bi-pooling experiments applies under the novel MIC constraint.